Are offices a thing of the past?

 The hiring of new talent in a company on an upward growth trajectory can be limited by office space.
 In a virtual team, organizations can expand and grow without having to invest in new premises.

-Full closure of physical offices in 2021 won’t happen for all organizations.
+Full closure of physical offices won’t happen for all organizations.
 Some will be relieved at this news, as the move to remote work hasn’t been easy for everyone.

-Work from home during the pandemic hasn’t been equal.
-Some remote employees have dedicated office space, fast internet, and proper equipment.
-Others are sharing small spaces, working at their kitchen table in busy households.
+Work from home during the pandemic wasn’t equal.
+Some remote employees had dedicated office space, fast internet, and proper equipment.
+Others shared small spaces, working at their kitchen table in busy households.
 Organizations and HR can certainly help in the transition to remote work.
 But at the end of the day, it won’t suit everyone.

 It may come as a surprise, but younger workers are struggling more with the transition out of the office.
 Although Gen Z and Millennials were expected to embrace remote work, 45% find communicating and getting information from colleagues difficult.

 One explanation is that they have less experience, need more information, and expect it quickly.
 Another is that they haven’t been provided with the right technology.
 Employees need to be equipped with communication and collaboration tools to effectively work from home.

 Younger workers are also more likely to live in shared or smaller spaces.
 Whereas older colleagues may have larger houses and dedicated offices.
 The disparity goes beyond space.
 Younger employees also miss out on the socialization and mentoring that happens in a physical office.
 The end of the office could be disruptive for those in the early stage of their career.

 The commute to work is something employees seemed unlikely to miss.
 In fact, remote workers can save 11 days a year by moving to partial remote work.
 For some, the commute from home to the office has mental health benefits.
 The physical journey allows employees to mentally transition from work to home, improving employee wellbeing.
 Remote work and closing office space can make it difficult for employees to switch off, leading to stress and burnout.